Clémence Poésy: Modelling career

-Poésy has been featured in numerous magazines, including the covers of i-D, on French magazine Jalouse twice, on Australia's Yen, and on Nylon.
-Since October 2007, Poésy has been one of three spokesmodels for the self-titled fragrance by Chloé, and has modelled in Gap's 2008 autumn advertising campaign.
+Poésy has modelled for numerous magazine photoshoots, including the covers of i-D, on French magazine Jalouse twice, on Australia's Yen, and on Nylon.
+Since October 2007, Poésy has been one of three spokesmodels for the self-titled fragrance by Chloé, and has modelled for Gap's Autumn/Winter 2008 campaign.
+She has cited Patti Smith, Jane Birkin, Marianne Faithfull, Joan Baez, Lee Miller, Francesca Woodman, Niki de Saint Phalle, Mick Jagger and Jim Morrison as influences on her fashion style, and Catherine Keener, Zadie Smith and Joan Didion, as well as Miller, as her beauty icons.